 Phasing is important for combining multiple signals.
 For a single signal, it's probably going to be unimportant if the phase is correct, or reversed, as few things could tell the difference.
-But when combining signals (e.g. several microphones spread throughout a group of musicians), one signal reversed in comparison to another, causes signal subtraction, rather than addition.
+But when combining signals (e.g. several microphones spread throughout a group of musicians, or two-channel stereo), one signal reversed in comparison to another, causes signal subtraction, rather than addition.
 For some signals, that'll cause some annoying audio errors.
 Hence why it's important to wire leads up correctly (as detailed, above).
 If you need to deliberately reverse the phase of a signal, to compensate for a problem (such as microphone placement, or a signal fault somewhere else), that should be done with special leads, or using phase switches on your equipment.
 If you make a reversing lead, be sure to label it.

 The age old question of whether to connect the connector shell to the shield wire can never be answered in a way that works for all occasions.

 In the equipment, the shell should connect to the chassis.
 Which may also connect to signal ground, though perhaps through a resistor and capacitor.
 The shield wire should not, normally, be a part of the signal path, and whether the equipment connects the chassis to signal ground is another issue (equipment design, not cabling).

 If you're connecting one patch lead between two pieces of equipment, then the shell doesn't need connecting to the cable's shield, as the equipment should ground the shell with its chassis.
 This includes every microphone that I've ever seen, the connector shell electrically connects to the microphone body; and internally, the shield wire will go to the body of the microphone, ensuring the shell is grounded.
 But inside other equipment (than a microphone), connecting the shell to the signal ground may be subverting the grounding of that equipment, this can introduce noise.
 So I usually leave dedicated patch lead shells unwired.